The disturbing history behind Trump’s threat to target Iranian cultural sites

 Throughout his presidency, President Donald Trump has repeatedly attempted to distinguish between the “wonderful Iranian people” and their “hostile,” “brutal and corrupt” leadership.

-But as he suggested the possibility of retaliatory strikes against Iran on Saturday, he resorted to a threat that – in other, prior conflicts – has deliberately blurred the distinction between countries’ regimes and their people.
+But as he suggested the possibility of retaliatory strikes against Iran on Saturday, he resorted to a threat that – in prior conflicts – has deliberately blurred the distinction between countries’ regimes and their people.

-By suggesting strikes on “52 Iranian sites,” including some that are important to “the Iranian culture” rather than its military, Trump threatened a way of waging war that has drawn growing outrage in recent decades, critics argued Monday.
+By suggesting strikes on “52 Iranian sites,” including some that are important to “the Iranian culture,” Trump threatened a way of waging war that has drawn growing outrage in recent decades, critics argued Monday.

-Such attacks have been condemned as “cultural cleansing” by the former director general of UNESCO, Irina Bokova.
+Such attacks have been condemned as “cultural cleansing” by Irina Bokova, a former director general of the U.N.
+Educational, Scientific and Cultural Organization (UNESCO).
 “The deliberate destruction of heritage is a war crime,” she told the U.N.
 Security Council in 2017, adding that “it has become a tactic of war to tear societies over the long term.”

-Bokova was primarily referring to the destruction of cultural sites by militant groups at the time, but to some, her words now appear eerily relevant for Iran, which hosts 22 cultural UNESCO World Heritage Sites, including the ancient ruins of Persepolis with its palatial buildings and terraces.
+Bokova was primarily referring to the destruction of cultural sites by militant groups at the time, but to some, her words now appear eerily relevant for Iran, which has 22 cultural UNESCO World Heritage Sites, including the ancient ruins of Persepolis with its palatial buildings and terraces.

-“A nation that willfully destroys another country’s heritage would be no better than the criminals who have destroyed irreplaceable sites in Syria, Afghanistan, Iraq and elsewhere in recent years,” argued Sara C. Bronin, a lawyer and specialist in historic preservation, in an op-ed for the Los Angeles Times in response to Trump’s threats to target cultural sites in Iran.
+“A nation that willfully destroys another country’s heritage would be no better than the criminals who have destroyed irreplaceable sites in Syria, Afghanistan, Iraq and elsewhere in recent years,” Sara C. Bronin, a lawyer and specialist in historic preservation, wrote in an op-ed for the Los Angeles Times in response to Trump’s threats to target cultural sites in Iran.

 “Targeting civilians and cultural sites is what terrorists do.
 It’s a war crime,” tweeted Sen. Chris Murphy, D-Conn., a member of the Senate Foreign Relations Committee.